goauthentik/authentik/website/blog/2024-02-20-release-2024-2-is-here/item.md

 -   **Keep a closer eye on your System Tasks**

     You can now search through system tasks, and view task start time and duration calculation as well as the status (Successful!).

+    ## Happy upgrading and authenticating!

+    There are even more capabilities and enhancements beyond what we covered here in this post, so be sure to read the [Relase Notes](https://goauthentik.io/docs/releases/2024.2) for version 2024.2, and as always, let us know your thoughts.